 Interview with Hollywood scriptwriter Michael Base

-Michael Baser, renowned Hollywood scriptwriter, elucidating the fundamentals of scriptwriting to Jain University students
+Michael Baser, renowned Hollywood scriptwriter, elucidating the fundamentals of scriptwriting to Jain (Deemed-to-be University) students

 Michael Baser Hollywood Scriptwriter

-Michael Baser, Hollywood scriptwriter and Head of the Department of Writing for Film and Television, Vancouver Film School, Canada, was recently here at Jain University to conduct a seminar on Writing for Film and Television.
+Michael Baser, Hollywood scriptwriter and Head of the Department of Writing for Film and Television, Vancouver Film School, Canada, was recently here at Jain (Deemed-to-be University) to conduct a seminar on Writing for Film and Television.
 We caught up with the affable scriptwriter for an interview.

 What is writing to you?

 Writing to me is, first of all it is communication.
 It is a way to express myself and tell the stories that I think I want to tell.
 For me though, I will tell you and I tell this to my students all the time.
 I never intended to become a writer.
 That was not my goal.
 My intention was, I wanted to make people laugh, I wanted to do comedy.
 Writing for me, became the vehicle for doing that, so I became a writer so I could achieve my bigger goal, which was to be in the comedy business.
 I always was as a young man, very comedy oriented.
 Then I was very lucky, because I went to Hollywood, and I told my parents in New York that I am going to Hollywood.
 They told me I was crazy, and they tried to dissuade me like most parents try, because they have my best interest at heart.
 But they did not understand that world, neither did I really.
 When you are young, you have a lot of courage, youth and courage go together and maybe stupidity.
 I was very fortunate that I became a writer because I was a horrible performer.
 You have the opportunity to change things through humor; people accept things through comedy that they might not accept otherwise.